chrismdp/cardpirates/rules/index.md

 ![setup-random-islands](../assets/random-island-placement.png)

 This variant can cause the length of the game to fluctuate and introduces more luck into the game.
-It can work best with combined with Treacherous Seas, Advanced Sailing, or Heightened Intrigue (yet to be released).
+It can work best with combined with Treacherous Seas or Advanced Sailing, and works best without the Simple Politics variant.

 ## Variant: Simple politics